cyberark/conjur/docs/integrations/ansible.md

 ---

-The [Conjur Ansible Role](https://github.com/cyberark/ansible-role-conjur) configures a host with a Conjur machine identity, making it possible to provide the host with the minimal privileges needed to retrieve secrets.
-There are a few different levels of integration that come with their own security considerations.
+The [Conjur Ansible Role](https://github.com/cyberark/ansible-role-conjur) can be used to configure a host with a Conjur machine identity.
+Through integration with Conjur, the machine can then be granted least-privilege access to retrieve the secrets it needs in a secure manner.
+This approach reduces the administrative power of the Ansible host and prevents it from becoming a high value target.
+Conjur integration also provides additional benefits, including storing security policy as code, an audit trail, and simplified secret rotation.

 {% include toc.md key='integration' %}